 - My favorite is shoulder length hair.

 - Marta is taking care of her six month old nephew this weekend.

 - I will be happy to work over the weekend if I can have Monday off.

-Parentheses come in pairs and enclose information that is secondary to the main sentence (supplemental information and afterthoughts).
-Notice parentheses curve around the word or words enclosed.
+Parentheses come in pairs and are placed before and after information that is secondary to the main sentence (supplemental information and afterthoughts).
+Notice parentheses curve around (enclose) the word or words.
 For example:

 Hospital nurses record a patient’s vital signs (temperature, pulse, blood pressure) every few hours.

 Attack of the Killer Tomatoes has to be the worst movie I’ve seen (so far).

 To check if parentheses are needed, remember the sentence should still make sense if the information within the parentheses is deleted.

 Hospital nurses record a patient’s vital signs every few hours.

 Attack of the Killer Tomatoes has to be the worst movie I’ve seen.